Sensex 27144.7 125.31 0.46%

 The notes forming part of the accounts are self-explanatory and do not call for anyfurther clarifications under Section 217(3) of the Companies Act, 1956.

 Members are requested to appoint Auditors for the current year and to fix, or authorisethe Board to fix, their remuneration.
 The Auditors, M/s.
 Patankar & Associates, retireand offer themselves for re-appointment.
-Due notice has been received from them that theirappointment, if made, will be in accordance with the limits specified in Section 224 (1B)of the Companies Act, 1956.
+A certificate has been received from them thattheir appointment, if made, will be in compliance with the provisions of the Companies

 9. CORPORATE GOVERNANCE